lohitpt252003/frontend-for-annaforces/README.md

 *   **`Logout`**: A component that triggers the logout process, clearing user data from `localStorage` and redirecting to the login page.
 *   **`WelcomePage`**: A simple page displayed after successful user login.
 *   **`Problems`**: Fetches and displays a list of all available problems from the backend.
 Includes search and filter functionalities (by title, ID, difficulty, and tags).
 Problem titles are clickable links to their detail pages.
 Now includes a "View Solution" button for each problem.
 *   **`ProblemDetail`**: Displays the detailed information for a specific problem, fetched from the backend.
 If the problem is not found, it displays a message indicating that the problem is not there.
 Now includes a "View Solution" button.
-It now also displays problem constraints.
+It now also displays problem constraints and utilizes the `SampleCases` component for rendering sample test cases.
+*   **`SampleCases`**: A dedicated component for displaying sample input/output test cases for problems.
+It provides a convenient "Copy" button for each input and output, allowing users to easily copy the content to their clipboard.
+Toast notifications are used to provide feedback on copy operations.
 *   **`Profile`**: Displays user profile information.
 Now allows editing of name, username, and bio.
 Also displays a list of solved problems with clickable links to problem details.
 *   **`UserSubmissions`**: Displays a sortable table of all submissions for a specific user, fetched from the backend.
 Includes robust filter functionalities (by problem ID, status, language, and timestamp) with dynamically generated status options to ensure accuracy.
 Each submission ID is a clickable link to its detailed view, and problem IDs are now clickable links to problem details.
 *   **`ProblemSubmissions`**: Displays a list of all submissions for a specific problem, fetched from the backend.
 Includes filter functionalities (by user ID, status, and timestamp).
 Each submission is a clickable link to its detailed view, and user IDs are now clickable links to user profiles.